PhilJahn/ClusteringDownsampling/README.md

-This repository contains the code for a paper submitted to ICDE 2026.
+This repository is the official repository for the paper submission "AutoML in Clustering: Is Sampling Useful?" by Philipp Jahn, Gabriel Marques Tavares, Anna Beer, Udo Schlegel, and Thomas Seidl for ICDE 2026.

 ## Requirements